-The biosphere, the region of the planet where life exists, extends up into the atmosphere as well as down into the deepest ocean trenches.
+Three hours of lecture per week The biosphere, the region of the planet where life exists, extends up into the atmosphere as well as down into the deepest ocean trenches.
 This course will examine the origin, workings, and human influence on earth's biosphere.
 Topics include evolution of life on earth, atmosphere and climate changes, earth's resources and human impacts.
+GenEd: B2, Interdisciplinary

-BIOL 342 THE ZOO: CONSERVATION, EDUCATION AND RECREATION (3)
+BIOL 342 CONSERVATION, EDUCATION AND RECREATION (3)

-An interdisciplinary study of zoos and zoological gardens from scientific, managerial, business, recreational and educational perspectives.
+Three hours lecture per week An interdisciplinary study of zoos and zoological gardens from scientific, managerial, business, recreational and educational perspectives.
 Analyzes how these perspectives are linked within zoo practices.
-The course will include an in-depth case study of a local zoo.
+The course will include an indepth case study of a local zoo.
 Field trips to local zoos will be required.

-Same as BUS 342,ECON 342,EDUC 342
+Same as BUS 342, ECON 342, EDUC 342